-Peru applies tariffs in the 4% to 20% range to virtually all imports from the United States though the government has consistently lowered tariff rates since the early 1990s.
-Peru's average applied rate is approximately 10%.
-The government also maintains a five percent "temporary" tariff surcharge on agricultural goods to protect the domestic industry.
-It has eliminated almost all non-tariff barriers, including subsidies, import licensing requirements, import prohibitions and quantitative restrictions.
-However, the government bans the imports of some products, including used clothing, used shoes, used tires, remanufactured goods, cars over five years old, and heavy trucks over eight years old.
-U.S. industry is concerned about enforcement of Peru's intellectual property rights (IPR) laws, particularly with respect to the relatively weak penalties imposed on IPR violators.
-Peruvian law restricts foreign investment in the following way: majority ownership of broadcast media to Peruvian citizens; ownership of land or investment in natural resources within 50 kilometers of a border; and operation of national air and water transportation.
-Peru's laws also place limits of up to 30% on a local company's employment of foreign workers.5
+Prior to the implementation of the PTPA, Peru applied tariffs in the 4% to 20% range to virtually all imports from the United States though the government consistently lowered tariff rates since the early 1990s.
+Peru's average applied rate was approximately 10%.
+The government also maintained a five percent "temporary" tariff surcharge on agricultural goods to protect the domestic industry.
+It had eliminated almost all non-tariff barriers, including subsidies, import licensing requirements, import prohibitions and quantitative restrictions.
+However, the government banned the imports of some products from the United States, including used clothing, used shoes, used tires, remanufactured goods, cars over five years old, and heavy trucks over eight years old.
+U.S. industry had been concerned about enforcement of Peru's intellectual property rights (IPR) laws, particularly with respect to the relatively weak penalties imposed on IPR violators.
+Peruvian law restricted foreign investment in the following way: majority ownership of broadcast media to Peruvian citizens; ownership of land or investment in natural resources within 50 kilometers of a border; and operation of national air and water transportation.
+Peru's laws also placed limits of up to 30% on a local company's employment of foreign workers.